Legume-rhizobia Symbiosis

 We also study what happens to cooperation when the environment changes in such a way that one partner no longer needs the other?
 Or if one partner is no longer limited in a particular resource?
 We explore the stability of the legume-rhizobia symbiosis under various global change scenarios, including elevated CO2 and fertilizer addition.

-Check out Andres Jimenez Salinas's senior research thesis (2018) poster on "The effects of elevated nitrate and CO2 on the appropriation of nitrogen and carbon in legume-rhizobia symbiosis."
+Andres Jimenez Salinas's senior research thesis (2018) poster on "The effects of elevated nitrate and CO2 on the appropriation of nitrogen and carbon in legume-rhizobia symbiosis."